georust/rinex/rinex-cli/doc/qc.md

 Quality Check (QC)
 ==================

-RINEX quality check is a special mode, activated with `--qc`.
+RINEX quality check is a special mode.
+It is activated with `--qc` and is turned off by default.

 QC is first developed for Observation files analysis, but this tool
 will accept other RINEX files, for which it will compute basic statistical analysis.